THROUGH THE FIRE

 The French and Indian War, a Shawnee warrior, an English lady, blood vengeance, deadly pursuit, primal, powerful, passionate…

-At the height of the French and Indian War, a young English widow ventures into the colonial frontier in search of a fresh start.
-She never expects to find it in the arms of the half-Shawnee, half-French warrior who makes her his prisoner in the raging battle to possess a continent––or to be aided by a mysterious white wolf and a holy man.~
+She never expects to find it in the arms of the half-Shawnee, half-French warrior who makes her his prisoner in the raging battle to possess a continent––or to be aided by a mysterious white wolf and a holy man.

 For a moment, he simply looked at her.
 What lay behind those penetrating eyes?

 Shoka held out the cup.
 “Drink this.”

 Did he mean to help her?
 Rebecca had heard hideous stories of warriors’ brutality, but also occasionally of their mercy.
 She tried to sit, moaning at the effect this movement had on her aching body.
 She sank back down.

 He slid a corded arm beneath her shoulders and gently raised her head.
 Encouraged by his unexpected aid, she sipped, grimacing at the bitterness.
 The vile taste permeated her mouth.
 Weren’t deadly herbs acrid?

 Dear Lord.
 Had he tricked her into downing a fatal brew?
 She eyed him accusingly. “’Tis poison.”